ryanlohyr/NUSDegs/docs/team/janelleenqi.md

 Credits: nil

+#### 2. Save Timetable Feature

+Feature: Saves the weekly timetable of the user throughout the program.

+What it does: Updates the save file for the weekly timetable of the user when the user uses any features that changes the timetable (timetable modify, recommend, shift, delete, clear).

+Justification: This feature allows the user to store their timetable data, so that they can built upon the same timetable across multiple sessions.

+Highlights: The timetable needed to be updated when modules were deleted, to remove those modules from the timetable.

-#### 2. Modules Left Feature
+#### 3. Modules Left Feature

 Feature: Added the ability to view modules left.

-What it does: Allows the user to retrieve a list of modules that is in their schedule but have not been marked as completed.
+What it does: Allows the user to retrieve a list of modules that required for their major but have not been marked as completed.

-Justification: This feature gives clarity to the user as they are able to easily view what modules they have yet to complete.
+Justification: This feature gives clarity to the user as they are able to easily view what modules they have yet to complete for graduation.

-Highlights: nil

-Credits: nil

-#### 3. Modules Required Feature
+#### 4. Modules Required Feature

 Feature: Added the ability to view modules required.

 What it does: Provides students with easy access to the requirements of their major, and be aware of Common Curriculum Requirements.

-Justification:

-Highlights: nil

-Credits: nil
+Justification: Gives students an easy access to a list of modules (and their names) they are required to take to graduate.

 ### Classes Implemented

 #### 1. Event (and its child classes Lecture, Tutorial, Lab)
+Purpose: Allow information on a lesson to be store concisely for convenience, as well as methods for comparison between different events (for printing in order), printing and saving.

 #### 2. ModuleList
 Purpose: Provides multiple methods to use an ArrayList of Module, for easy retrieval of data (eg. ArrayList of module